NoahShore/City_Green_Sapce_and_Health/README.md

 1. TPL public data
     Green Spaces (City Parks): https://www.tpl.org/park-data-downloads

-    City Parks Data for year 2017: https://parkserve.tpl.org/downloads/historic/2017_ParkScoreRank.pdf
+    City Parks Data for the year 2017: https://parkserve.tpl.org/downloads/historic/2017_ParkScoreRank.pdf

-    The parks data downloadable zip file contains excel sheets with the acreage data that we will be using.
+    The parks data downloadable zip file contains Excel sheets with the acreage data that we will be using.

     State data for each city in the City Parks: https://www.tpl.org/2023-city-park-facts This file has the City and State data.
     The State data from this file was added to the Cities Acreage Data for our analysis.